strayfade/website/posts/Heuristics.md

 - Mouse movement events are correctly modified by preferring movements towards the target.
 - Never prefer movement events *directly* toward a target bone position

-Once all of these conditions are met, a correctly-developed cheat would be much harder to detect than a cheat which triggers heuristic detections.
+Once all of these conditions are met, a correctly-developed cheat would be much harder to detect than a cheat which triggers basic, commonly-overlooked heuristic detections.